Which are the deals to watch on WSL deadline day?

-WSL deadline day: Which are the deals to look out for ahead of the 2023-24 season?
+WSL deadline day: Which are the deals to look out for before the 2023-24 season?

 Last updated on .From the section Women's Football